US 98 (Dade City Bypass) Widening from 7th St. S. to 7th St. N. 256423-3-52-01

 The contractor is responsible for finalizing the design plans and building the improvements.
 The design portion of the contract began in March 2023.
 Construction work began in late January 2024.

-June 17, 2025 - The section of southbound US 98 Bypass / US 301 that was closed between Martin Luther King Boulevard and Meridian Avenue was opened to traffic.
+September 8, 2025 - The section of southbound US 98 Bypass / US 301 that was closed between Lock Street and Martin Luther King Boulevard was re-opened to traffic.
 This section had been closed since March 1, 2024.
+One lane of traffic in each direction is open throughout the bypass as widening continues to open another lane in each direction.

 ___________________________________